onecrayon/api.ashes.live/README.md

 ### Running on Windows

-**Please note:** in order to run Docker Desktop on Windows you will either need a recent copy of Windows 10 with [WSL 2 enabled](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+**Please note:** in order to run Docker Desktop on Windows you will need a recent copy of Windows 10 with [WSL 2 enabled](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

 Because WSL 2 runs faster when files are living under the Linux filesystem, you will probably